SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/access_point/readme.md

 ![Receiving data on the TCP server port](resources/readme/image107.png)

+5. If rsi_wlan_ap_stop() API is used to turn off the module's soft Access Point, then its Wi-Fi network closes the connection with all connected clients and it stops beaconing its Wi-Fi network of specified SSID.

 ## Compressed Debug Logging

 To enable the compressed debug logging feature please refer to [Logging User Guide](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-sapi-reference/logging-user-guide)